mcinglis/test.c/README.md

 ## Building

-Test.c should compile with any C11 compiler, such as GCC 4.8 or Clang 3.3.
+Test.c compiles with GCC 4.8 and Clang 3.3.
+It should compile with any C11 compiler that can [generate dependency files](/Makefile#L24).

 ``` sh
 # To run the default development build (with debugging symbols):